 Length: 6 pages

-This bill was introduced on March 8, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 8, 2017, in a previous session of Congress, but it did not receive a vote.

 Dec 3, 2015